 Immediately after the pallets of first editions arrived, the books began to sell.
 It was a huge relief, as I had been working two creative careers simultaneously for as long as I could remember.
 Designing custom Spanish style homes and landscapes for patron clients has always been my first priority, yet every night and weekend was invested in my dream of making a quality design book that Lori and I could sell to the world.

-A Spanish home design blog to enhance and support a Spanish home design book
+A Spanish home design blog to enhance a Spanish home design book

-As a life-long learner, I want to continue to grow in my knowledge and experience as a designer and consultant.
-I will continue to develop my relationships with local experts, independent trades, materials suppliers, manufacturers and will be showcasing their talents and products on this blog, as well.
-I look forward to more interesting field trips and exploratory interviews, which I will soon be sharing with you.
+As a life-long learner, I seek to grow in my knowledge and experience as a Spanish home designer and consultant.
+I will continue to develop relationships with other experts, independent trades, materials suppliers, manufacturers and hope to showcase their talents and products on this blog.